isomerpages/moe-fairfieldsec/_cca/Clubs and Societies/Christian Fellowship.md

 <p>
 <b>Who we are ….</b><br>

 It is challenging for youths today to find their identity, especially for children who openly express to be Christians.
-The influence of social media is not only a distraction but a real challenge to the healthy development of our young people in Singapore. <br><br>
+The influence of social media is not only a distraction but a real challenge to the healthy development of our young people in Singapore.&nbsp;<br><br>

-The rich tradition of the Methodist Mission Schools already encourages all students to learn from the wisdom the Bible has to offer.
-Just as the school is open to students regardless of their religious beliefs, the Fairfield Christian Fellowship also welcomes everyone to join us in our meetings, either as committed members or as visitors.
+The rich tradition of the Methodist Mission Schools already encourages all students to learn from the wisdom the Bible has to offer.&nbsp; Just as the school is open to students regardless of their religious beliefs, the Fairfield Christian Fellowship also welcomes everyone to join us in our meetings, either as committed members or as visitors.
 We are most willing to share the teachings of the bible with anyone who wishes to find out more about the Christian faith.<br><br>